dragon-dune/dragon-dune/README.md

     Queen of Hearts and the Jack of Spades.
 3. Special Card (Ace): In the Recruitment and Movement round, the Dwarves may discard a Special Card to remove 2 units from their graveyard.
-4. Alliance Power: Your ally pays half value (rounded up) for artifacts.
+4. Alliance Power: Your ally receives one free artifact card per turn.

 ![](art/elf_portrait.png)